 - ½ teaspoon finely ground coffee

 Mash the blueberries in a small bowl, then add the aloe vera gel and ground coffee.
 Refrigerate for 1 hour.
-Gently apply to your face, avoiding the eye area, then rinse with warm water for 15 minutes.
+Gently apply the mixture to your face, avoiding the eye area, then rinse with warm water for 15 minutes.

 This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic, and surgical dermatology.
 Learn more about Hello Glow’s medical reviewers here.
 As always, this is not personal medical advice, and we recommend that you talk with your doctor.